Smorodov/goptical/README.md

   and ODE to be added)
 * DONE Remove all external dependencies
 * DRAFT add a driver program that can generate output from a specification given in a text file.
 * DRAFT add support for aspherical surfaces as specified in patent literature.
+The implementation is based on Feder's paper - see Literature section below.
 * DONE replace custom smart pointers with standard C++ smart pointers
 * DONE Compiled as C++14
 * DONE Builds on Windows 10, Mac OSX and Linux